-Should an allegation be made against a supply teacher and the allegation need to be passed to the LADO, full co-operation from the supply agency with the school and LADO during investigations would be expected.
+Should an allegation be made against a supply teacher or contractor and the allegation needs to be passed to the LADO, full co-operation from the supply agency or agency with the school and LADO during investigations would be expected.
 In the event of a supply teacher being employed by the school, both the teacher and agency will be informed of these changes to our safeguarding policy.
 School staff and governors will be informed of these changes.